miltonra/RomCom/docs/sphinx/source/index.rst

         the input basis is rotated to align with the eigenvectors of the squared Jacobian vector.
         In ROM, the input basis is rotated to maximise the Sobol' index of the first :math:`m` inputs.

-We recommend reading this page up to the general `Glossary`_, which is intended for reference.
+We recommend reading this page up to the general :doc:`glossary`, which is intended for reference.
-RomCom considers source code and User Guide as one: `Conventions`_ and `Glossary`_ apply equally to both, within their format limitations.
+RomCom considers source code and User Guide as one: :doc:`conventions` and :doc:`glossary` entries apply equally to both, within format limitations.
-RomCom is, for better or worse, laced with `Python lingo<https://www.fluentpython.com/lingo/>`_.

 Installation